dart-lang/site-www/src/_guides/language/evolution.md

 It did add an expanded [`dart` tool][dart-tool] similar to the Flutter SDK's [`flutter` tool][].

+### Dart 2.9

+Dart 2.9 added no new features to the Dart language.

 ### Dart 2.8
 _Released 6 May 2020_
 | [Dart 2.8 announcement](https://medium.com/dartlang/announcing-dart-2-8-7750918db0a)